 Who Can Go

 Anyone, but you should have some kind of solid offering before you sit down at the table.
 If you've never written or penciled in your life but might want to some day, this isn't for you.
-This is for emerging professionals looking for collaborators who can sit down and do the work.
-Yes, it's okay if you're just starting out and have no real credits to your name, as long as you're committed to making a partnership happen.
+This is for emerging professionals looking for collaborators who can do the work.
+Yes, it's okay if you're just starting out and have no real credits to your name, as long as you're committed to making it happen.

 How It Works

 You spend a few minutes with prospective partners to assess each other's style, skill and personality.
-Just like dating, the chemistry is there or it isn't.
+The compatibility is there or it isn't.
 If it is?
 Exchange contact info and samples, with something to visually jog their memory later.
 If it's not?
 Be polite and thank them and say you'd like to think about it.
 If you get shot down, be gracious.
 Usually both people kind of vaguely thank each other when they know it's not a match.

 Where and When It's Happening